reba84/tennis_img_classification/README.md

 ## Motivation

+The goal of the project is to build a neural network model to automate the classification of tennis video for the company Cizr.
+This would allow the out of play portion of the video to be automatically cut and the active play portions can be packaged for players or coaches.

 ## Data
   The model takes images from directories that are named with the labels of the data.
 All resizing and augmentations happen within the functions that generate batches for the neural network.